Publications & Reports on Gulf War

 Use these posters to help inform Veterans about VA benefits and services.
 Posters are not copyrighted and may be printed on 8.5" x 11" paper using a standard office printer.

 8.5" x 11" - Gulf War 20th Anniversary (796 KB, PDF)

 11" x 17" - Gulf War 20th Anniversary (915 KB, PDF)

 These guides help health care providers care for Veterans with exposure concerns, malaria, and mild traumatic brain injury.

 VA issues reports on Gulf War Veterans’ use of VA benefits and research on health effects.
-Also, VA contracts with the Institute of Medicine of the National Academy of Sciences to produce reports reviewing the research on health effects of Gulf War service.
+Also, VA contracts with the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine to produce reports reviewing the research on health effects of Gulf War service.